It’s a shared office. The business plan explains it like this:

 Nottingham NG1 1DS

-Minor Oak is located the Creative Quarter, but everyone in every business is welcome at Minor Oak.
-We think all entrepreneurs and independent workers are creative, regardless of their industry and role.
-The creative magic happens when people with different backgrounds and areas of expertise come together and share their skills and insights.
+Minor Oak is located the Creative Quarter, but people in every business and every role are welcome at Minor Oak.
+We think all entrepreneurs and independent workers are creative.
+The magic happens when people with different backgrounds and areas of expertise come together and share their skills and insights.
 Minor Oak is industry-inclusive.
 Just bring your laptop and phone.

 Memberships, day passes and half day passes are available.
-Please see the Membership Matrix for details on costs and benefits.
+Please see the Rates Page for details on costs and benefits.

 Minor Oak Nottingham Coworking has free coffee, tea and snacks, a meeting room, acoustically private phone rooms, and two main work areas: one quiet and one collaborative.
 There are lockers with mail slots available for members.
 Members can become key holders and access the space 24-7.